-Fleeing stifling poverty, extreme violence and intimidation, every day Central American children make the difficult decision to leave home in search of safety and a better life.
+Fleeing stifling poverty, extreme violence and intimidation, Central American families and children are making the difficult decision to leave home in search of safety and a better life.
 Along the way to Mexico and the United States, they risk being kidnapped, trafficked, raped or killed.
 Most come from the countries of Honduras, El Salvador, and Guatemala.

-There is no sign this trend is letting up, as UNICEF vividly details in a report, Uprooted in Central America and Mexico.
+There is no sign this trend is letting up, as UNICEF vividly detailed in the report, Uprooted in Central America and Mexico.

 “Millions of children in the region are victims of poverty, indifference, violence, forced migration and the fear of deportation," said María Cristina Perceval, UNICEF Regional Director for Latin America and the Caribbean.
 "In many cases, children who are sent back to their countries have no home to return to, end up deep in debt or are targeted by gangs.
 Being returned to impossible situations makes it more likely they will migrate again."